 What else: The patented STAAC design works with a front ventilation opening to allow air to enter the temple without exposing it to the sun and risk of injury.

 - Loaded with security features

 - Perfect for downhill riding

-Highly ventilated and manufactured according to a design that puts comfort first, the Tectal Race SPIN Helmet from POC wins first place in the category of the best helmets for warm weather.
+Highly ventilated and manufactured according to a design that puts comfort first, the POC Ventral SPIN (CPSC) helmet wins first place in the category of the best helmets for warm weather.

 The POC ventilation system has been tested to offer superior breathability that outperforms other helmets on the market.
 Adjustable at the back and enhanced with a protective visor at the front, this helmet is ideal for sunny days and hot temperatures.
-Gel cushions placed inside increase the level of comfort.
+Accelerated airflow zones increase the level of comfort.

-When it comes to protection level, it’s impossible to say if the MIPS system is more effective than the SPIN by POC helmets, but their functionality is similar.
+When it comes to protection level, it's impossible to say if the MIPS system is more effective than the SPIN safety system by POC, but their functionality is similar.
 The SPIN cushions allow the helmet shell to rotate slightly in the event of a fall to minimize brain damage.

-The POC Tectal Race SPIN helmet is a great choice if you are looking for a helmet to stay cool in very hot weather.
+The POC Ventral SPIN helmet is a great choice if you are looking for a helmet to stay cool in very hot weather.

 - Stylish design

 - Efficient ventilation system